gini/gini-pay-bank-sdk-ios/Documentation/source/Migration.md

 ## Open With

 In order to define that the file opened is valid (correct size, correct type and number of pages below the threshold on PDFs), it is necessary to validate it before using it.
-Previously you've could validate the file :
+Previously you've could validate the file:
 ```swift
 func application(_ app: UIApplication,
                  open url: URL,